itsrunning/Webdriver_C_NUnit/README.md

    * Install Selenium WebDriver Support Classes by running the command "Install-Package Selenium.Support"

-3.Add NUnit to the project.
+3. Add NUnit to the project.

   * To install NUnit, run the following command in the Package Manager Console "Install-Package NUnit"